 Many instructors use cases and examples to illustrate how the law applies to business.
-For this edition, I have expanded both the in-text examples and the discussion of case law by adding highlighted numbered Examples and Case Examples in every chapter.
+For this edition, we have expanded both our in-text examples and our discussion of case law by adding highlighted numbered Examples and Case Examples in every chapter.